ocrickard/OCCalendar/README.md

 ```

 ##Customization##
 You can customize the look and feel of the controller by tweaking the CoreGraphics rendering code.
 I realize that this is not very pretty at the moment, but I'll eventually refactor it to make sure it's all neat and tidy.
-You can change the placement of the little arrow to either the right or left side of the popover by changing the "arrowPosition" int.
+You can change the placement of the little arrow to either the right or left side of the popover by changing the "arrowPosition" enum in the initializer.

 ```
-arrowPosition = -1 // This is for arrow-left
+[[OCCalendarViewController alloc] initAtPoint:insertPoint inView:self.view arrowPosition:OCArrowPositionRight] //Right position
-arrowPosition = 0 // Arrow is centered
+[[OCCalendarViewController alloc] initAtPoint:insertPoint inView:self.view arrowPosition:OCArrowPositionCenter] //Center position
-arrowPosition = 1 // Arrow is on the right
+[[OCCalendarViewController alloc] initAtPoint:insertPoint inView:self.view arrowPosition:OCArrowPositionLeft] //Left position
 ```